karthikv1392/cs6401_se_2023/Projects/project-1.md

 Music, a web-based music server will serve as the testing ground for the project.
 The app can be used to organize your music collection and download music from different sources (well, that's what it can do for now).
 You can find the original repository at [https://github.com/sismics/music](https://github.com/sismics/music).
 We will use a class-specific fork which has been slightly streamlined for ease of use.

-The project also contains two bonus components, which although optional are encouraged to be attempted, as these marks can help you make up for marks lost in other components.
+The project also contains two bonus components, which although optional are encouraged to be attempted, as these can help you make up for marks lost in other components throughout the course.

 # GitHub Classroom